kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 | Immutability | `+k8s:immutable` | N/A | Alpha |
 | UPDATE transition control (granular immutability) | `+k8s:update=[NoSet,NoModify,NoClear]` | N/A | Alpha |
 | List map item (virtual field) | `+k8s:item(key: value)` | N/A | Alpha |

+### Tag Stability Levels

+Each Declarative Validation tag is assigned one of three stability levels: Alpha, Beta, or Stable.
+A validation is considered "non-stable" if it uses any non-stable tags in its definition.

+#### Alpha

+*   **Description**: Alpha tags are experimental, intended for early development and testing, and are subject to backward-incompatible changes.
+*   **Guarantees**: Backward-incompatible changes are allowed.
+All in-tree tag usage will be updated to adapt to the change, but out-of-tree tag usage may break.
+*   **Usage**: When used in the Kubernetes repository, Alpha tags must be mirrored with a handwritten implementation.

+#### Beta

+*   **Description**: Beta tags are more mature, have been tested, and are not expected to change in backward-incompatible ways.
+*   **Guarantees**: All modifications to Beta tags must be backward-compatible.
+*   **Usage**: Beta tags may be used in Kubernetes features/APIs that are in the Alpha or Beta stage of their lifecycle.
+Stable Kubernetes features/APIs may only use Beta tags when mirrored with hand written validation.

+#### Stable

+*   **Description**: Stable tags are production-ready and have undergone rigorous testing.
+*   **Guarantees**: All modifications must be backward-compatible.
+*   **Usage**: Stable tags may be used with all features/APIs.

 ### Supporting Declarative Validation IDL tags On Shared Struct Fields